Hire employees with disabilities

 Content

 Small businesses can find it challenging to hire talented workers.
 Hiring disabled individuals can help businesses meet their talent needs.
-It can also strengthen their competitive edge.
-By hiring individuals with disabilities, businesses can:
+It can also strengthen a business’s competitive edge by fostering creative business solutions.

 What is considered a disability?
 Any physical or mental impairment that substantially limits one or more major life activities.
-Individuals with disabilities often need workplace accommodations.
+People with disabilities often need workplace accommodations.
 These could include modifications or adjustments to:

 Find qualified talent